-In the Senior School, students are allowed to bring their own device into school.
-Parents are advised both before the start of Year 7 and as part of parental briefings during the school year to consider carefully what access to 3G/4G networks they want their child to have and to have filters set accordingly.
-In Years 7 & 8, students may be asked to hand their phones in during the school day, particularly at the start of the academic year.
+In the Senior School, students are allowed to bring their own electronic device into school.
+Parents areadvised both before the start of Year 7 and as part of parental briefings during the school year to consider carefully what access to 4G/5G networks they want their child to have and to have filters set accordingly.
+In Years 7 - 11 students are not allowed to access their devices without permission from a member of staff between 8.45am - 4.00pm.

-The Senior School does not allow use of mobile technologies in the Dining Hall during lunch or whilst moving around the corridors.
+The Senior School does not allow use of electronic devices in the Dining Hall during lunch or whilst moving around the corridors.
 Mobile devices should be away and switched to silent during lessons, unless the teacher has given specific permission otherwise.
-Misuse of phones during the school day will result in the confiscation of devices.
+Misuse of devices during the school day will result in the confiscation of devices.
 All students have access to appropriately filtered school Wi-Fi.
-The School also uses specific software which monitors student activity online and alerts the School to safeguarding concerns.
+The School also uses monitoring software (Smoothwall) which monitors student activity online and alerts the School to safeguarding concerns.
+All students sign an IT and device user agreement at the start of each academic year, which is located in their student planner.

 The School recognises that e-safety can only be effective when conducted in partnership with parents and families.
-The school website has a specific area for e-safety where students and parents can find a link to CEOP (to report abuse).
+The school website has a specific area for e-safety where students and parents can find a link to CEOP (to report abuse) and other e-safety resources.
 Parents are supported in understanding and protecting their children online through formal opportunities to attend talks and access to the Parentzone portal via the school website.